MA in International Development Delivery

 - A U.S. full-time, cohort-based program in Pennsylvania for full-time students - 15 months to complete.
 Each new cohort starts annually in late August.

-- An International cohort blended online delivery model (Africa Residency) for practitionersÂ - 2 years to complete.
-View upcoming class starts here.
+- Offered in Africa: an International cohort blended online delivery model (Africa Residency) for practitioners - 2 years to complete.
+Each new cohort starts annually in early May.

 - Mission Year + Eastern Partnership

 More information on each program delivery detailed below.

-This program follows a cohort model.
-Students start together in August and work through the program as a group.
+The U.S. full-time MA cohort takes 15 months to complete - 12 months on campus and 3 months in a "field semester" (preferrably in a developing country).
+Students start together as a cohort in late August and work through the program as a group.
 It starts with a required orientation, which is normally held the weekend before classes begin for the Fall semester.

 Field Semester Component:

-The final three-month course in the MA and MBA programs is the Development Field Practicum, in which students work for a development organization in the field.
-Students are responsible to find a practicum of their choice, depending on personal preference for region of the world or city in the United States, type of organization, and area of professional interest.
+The "field semester" in the MA and MBA programs is called the “Development Field Practicum,” in which students work for a development organization in the field.
+Students are responsible to prayerfully find a practicum of their choice, depending on personal preference for region of the world, type of organization, and area of professional interest.
 This may be a formal internship or a full-time job placement.
 Students will work with a mentor, learning how to apply the concepts and practical skills of development they have learned in coursework throughout the year.
-The final coursework for the program will be done online as the student is on Field Semester.
+During the field semester, students complete coursework online for this course and one other course.

 Students will repeat the process the following year with the remaining courses in their program.
 This program takes two years to complete.
 A 250-Hour Field Development Practicum is also required to complete the program.

-You can learn more by visiting www.missionyear.org/masters.
+You can learn more by visiting the Mission Year Web site.

-For information about the Mission Year + Eastern MBA in Economic Development program, click here.
+More information about the Mission Year + Eastern University School of Leadership programs.